danofhisword/danofhisword.github.io/_posts/2015-01-08-talking-about-quality.markdown

 Is quality even a priority?
 Decide that first.
 All "stakeholders" in the project/team/product should agree if it is a priority.
-That should include the folk who are paying the bills and while own the product etc.
+That should include the folk who are paying the bills and will own the product etc.

 A set of Success Sliders can help here...
 I find that when it's made visible, few people put Quality down the bottom, unless there is <u>purposeful reason</u> to do so.